-An old bank building has been transformed into an elegant host for this upscale steakhouse with a posh bar and lounge area.
-Specialties include porterhouse steak for two, Chilean sea bass and lobster ravioli as well as fresh lobster and shrimp.
+Upscale steakhouse with a posh bar and lounge area.
+Specialties include porterhouse steak for two, Chilean sea bass, and lobster ravioli.
 Open for lunch Tues to Fri and dinner every day.
+Reservations recommended.

 Best Steakhouse 2005

 Grade A. The best.
 When we crave a real hunk of meat, a 22-ounce, perfectly cooked, prime-aged sirloin, we head straight to Frankie and Johnnie’s—a carnivore’s dream come true.